A primary focus of the Judaic Studies is to enable students to acquire a solid foundation in learning traditional Jewish texts.

 The school’s Judaic Studies are taught from the Modern Orthodox perspective, where all students learn Talmudic Literature, Chumash (Bible), Navi (Prophets), Halacha (Jewish Law), Jewish history, and Hebrew language.
 Yavneh offers courses at various levels, enabling students to learn at a level and pace appropriate to their prior exposure to Jewish texts.
 As a result, students with minimal background in Jewish texts can enter Yavneh Academy and ultimately reach a high level of proficiency and understanding.

-Yavneh offers a special introductory track, the Mechina Program, for students with limited prior exposure to Jewish texts and observance.
-This program consists of one year of study in Hebrew language, Essentials (study and discussion of the Jewish prayer-book), Chumash, and Jewish Ethics.
 The Judaic Studies at Yavneh helps students gain the skills necessary for lifelong Torah learning and emphasizes and embeds a special love for the State of Israel.

 The Judaic Studies for both young men and women consists of:

-4 years of Hebrew language
+4 years of Hebrew Language

-4 years of Chumash (Bible)
+at least 2 years of Chumash (Bible)

 4 years of Jewish Thought and Law